rawiriblundell/wiki.bash-hackers.org/commands/classictest.md

 === If portability is a concern ===

 POSIX(r)/SUSv3 does **not** specify the behaviour of ''test'' in cases where there are more than 4 arguments.
-If you write a script that might not be executed by Bash, the behaviour might be different! ((&lt;rant&gt;Of course, one can wonder what is the use of including the parenthesis in the specification without defining the behaviour with more than 4 arguments or how usefull are the examples with 7 or 9 arguments attached to the specification.&lt;/rant&gt;))
+If you write a script that might not be executed by Bash, the behaviour might be different! ((<rant>Of course, one can wonder what is the use of including the parenthesis in the specification without defining the behaviour with more than 4 arguments or how usefull are the examples with 7 or 9 arguments attached to the specification.</rant>))

 === If you want the cut behaviour ===